 Results and Discussions

-Out of seventeen clones studied, 2014 A 224 recorded superior performance for six important yield components i.e. Germination % at 30 DAP, number of nodes per cane, single cane weight, top leaf weight, brix %, and sucrose%.
+Out of seventeen clones studied, 2014 A 224 recorded superior performance for six important yield components i.e. percentage og germination at 30 DAP, number of nodes per cane, single cane weight, top leaf weight, percentage of brix, and percentage of sucrose content.
 The next promising clone identified is 2013 T 39 with superior performance for six traits i.e. tillers at 120 DAP, shoots at 240 DAP, number of millable canes, cane diameter, brix % and sucrose%.
-The performance of another clone, 2014 T 39 is also promising for six traits i.e. number of nodes per cane, single cane weight, fibre %, top leaf weight, brix % and cane yield per hectare.
+The performance of another clone, 2014 T 39 is also promising for six traits i.e. number of nodes per cane, weight of single cane, percentage of fibre, top leaf weight, percentage of brix, and cane yield per hectare.
 The mean performance of clones for quality and yield characters are presented in Table 3 & 4 respectively.
 The success of any breeding programme depends on the amount of genetic variability within the population.
 A broad range of genetic variability aids in selecting desirable genotypes.
 In genetic studies, traits with a high genotypic coefficient of variation suggest a strong potential for effective selection.
 Heritability indicates the extent to which a genetic trait can be passed on to successive generations.
 By combining heritability estimates with genetic advance, the effectiveness of selecting the best individuals can be accurately predicted.
 As per overview in the Table 1 it clearly indicates the significant differences for all the characters among the clones under study.
 Hiremath and Nagaraja (2016), Agrawal and Kumar et al. (2017) [9]and kumari et al. (2020) [11] registered similar findings which supports present results.
 In the present investigation phenotypic coefficient of variation is higher than genotypic coefficient variation for all the characters which indicates the influence of non-genetic factors on expression of these traits.
 These results are in accordance with the findings of Negi et al. (2017) [13], Patil et al. (2023) [15].

 Moderate PCV and GCV values observed for tillers at 120 DAP followed by number of millable canes, number of nodes per cane, cane length, juice extraction %, reducing sugars %, CCS yield and cane yield.
 Similar kind of variation were obtained by Kumar et al. (2018) [10], Triveni et al.(2016) [17] .
-High heritability coupled with low GAM were observed for fibre %, purity %.
+High heritability coupled with low GAM were observed for percentage of fibre and purity.
 The selection for these traits is not effective because presence of both additive and non-additive gene action genetic improvement for these traits is possible through heterosis breeding.
 These results are in accordance with the findings of Ahmed et al. (2012).[1]
-High heritability coupled with high GAM were observed for traits i.e. tillers at 120 DAP, single cane weight, cane length, number of nodes per cane, top leaf weight, fibre %, juice extraction %, CCS yield and cane yield indicates that the selection for these traits would be effective as gene action is additive.
+High heritability coupled with high GAM were observed for traits i.e. tillers at 120 DAP, single cane weight, cane length, number of nodes per cane, top leaf weight, percentage of fibre and juice extraction, CCS yield and cane yield indicates that the selection for these traits would be effective as gene action is additive.
 Similar kind of gene action was reported by Gowda et al. (2016) [7] and Kumari et al. (2020) [11].
 Hence, direct selection can be done through these characters for selection of clones for higher cane and sugar yield in midlate group in sugarcane.

 Table 1 Analysis of Variance for cane yield, yield attributing and quality characters in midlate clones of sugarcane (Saccharum spp.)